 I Can Help You Protect Your Rights And Interests During Divorce Proceedings

-At my firm, The Law Office of Lauren S. Cohen, LLC, I guide individuals and families in the Binghamton area through all aspects of their divorce proceedings.
+At my firm, Cohen Law, I guide individuals and families in the Binghamton area through all aspects of their divorce proceedings.
 Some important issues to address include spousal support and spousal maintenance, or often collectively referred to as alimony.

 Spousal maintenance is paid after a divorce and spousal support is paid from one spouse to the other while the couple is still married.
 There are nuanced factors that play into each type of support that I can explain in detail when we work together, including whether you qualify, time limits and proposed support amounts.

 As the law pertains to spousal maintenance, some issues the court will consider before determining an award include:

 - The length or duration of the marriage (shorter marriages typically result in shorter maintenance durations)

 - The health and age of each spouse